• Skip to primary navigation

 Pin image with text of Southern coleslaw in a white bowl.

-Quick and easy Southern coleslaw is a classic favorite side dish with crunchy veggies that are tossed with a flavorful, creamy dressing!
-This Southern coleslaw isn’t just for the summertime—it’s great for anytime you want a quick, delicious side!
+Southern coleslaw is a classic quick and easy side dish with crunchy veggies that are tossed with a flavorful, creamy dressing!
+It's the perfect addition to sandwiches, tacos, fried fish, and so much more.
+This Southern coleslaw isn’t just for the summertime, it’s great for any time you want a quick, delicious side!

 Square image of Southern coleslaw in a white bowl.